Lockdown and social distancing. And no idea when it’s gonna end.

 We know that the game is there to make things hard and be in our way.

-And it’s clear to us, you’re there not to allow yourself to be defeated but to keep focused on where you wanna go.
+And it’s clear, that you’re there not to allow yourself to be defeated but to keep focused on where you wanna go.
 You’re motivated to ‘win’ over set circumstances.

 “I hope this game is easy and that nothing in it challenges me” – said no player, ever.